Flint Wagon Works: Buick

 Believing buyers of their farm wagons would be interested in buying many more Buick stationary engines Flint Wagon Works bought existing supplier David Buick's business, Buick Motor Company, in September 1903 for its stationary and marine engines and its plans to manufacture automobile motors and transmissions.
 Flint Wagon Works built a suitable new building on the opposite side of West Kearsley Street.
 Some cars were built with these engines and sold with the brand name Whiting-Buick (after chairman James H Whiting).
 The first production Buick cars were built in that building in 1904.

 Flint Wagon Works dissolved the old Buick Motor Company and incorporated a wholly new entity, The Buick Motor Company, on January 29, 1904.
 Its initial capital stock of $37,500 in shares of $10 each was owned by: David Buick, 1,500; James H. Whiting 610 (and 978 as trustee = 1,588); George L. Walker 590; and William S. Ballenger 72.
 James H Whiting to be manager.
-Reported as 40 per cent to David Buick and 60 per cent to Flint Wagon Works stockholders.
+Reported as 40 percent to David Buick and 60 percent to Flint Wagon Works stockholders.
 Later Charles Cumings and Charles M. Begole joined the other shareholders.

-The first completed car — a Model B — was begun May 20, 1904, on the road by the beginning of July and delivered to a Dr Herbert Hills of Flint 27 July 1904.
+The first completed car — a Model B — was begun May 20, 1904, on the road by the beginning of July and delivered to a Dr Herbert Hills of Flint July 27, 1904.